-The Office of the Registrar must receive the items outlined below in order to complete a document authentication/certification request.
+The Office of the Registrar must receive the items outlined below to complete a document authentication/certification request.
 All items should be mailed to The Office of the Registrar, 8100 Hwy 71 South, Alexandria, LA 71302.

-A written and signed request for document authentication/certification from the student which includes the following information:
+A written and signed request for document authentication/certification from the student, which includes the following information:

 Processing time for Apostille/Certification may take 2-3 weeks.